cmangos/mangos-wotlk/bot_readme.txt

 Also all commands can be broadcast to the party.
 For example:
 /p follow
 /p spells

-To trade items/money with your bot simply initiate a trade and the bot will tell you how much money and items are available.
-To request an item simple whisper the bot and shift click the link of the item you would like.
-You can link multiple items on the same line.
-You can also request money in the following manner when the trade window is open:
-/w BOTNAME 10g <-- request that the bot give you 10 gold /w BOTNAME 6g500s25c <-- request 6 gold, 500 silver, and 25 cooper

 To use or equip items for your bot say:
 /w BOTNAME use <ITEMLINK1> <ITEMLINK2>